 5. B4X

 B4X is a suite of rapid application development IDEs.
-This platform allows you to create applications on the following platforms: Google’s Android, Apple’s iOS, Java, Raspberry Pi, and Arduino.
+This platform allows you to create applications on Google’s Android, Apple’s iOS, Java, Raspberry Pi, and Arduino.
 B4X is a popular tool for Android app development.
-Developers use it, but popular companies like IBM, NASA, and others also use this amazing tool.
+Developers use it, but popular companies like IBM, NASA, and others also use it.

 Website: B4X